San Jose State Spartans football: University of the Pacific

 The now defunct, 100-year rivalry matchup between the SJSU Spartans and the Pacific Tigers began in 1895 and ended in 1995 when Pacific dropped its football program.
 The Spartan-Tiger football game was played 72 times between 1895 and 1995.

 Due to the "private vs. public" institutional competitiveness and the close geographical proximity of the two schools, a natural "cross-town" rivalry was born.
 University of the Pacific was founded in 1851 in Santa Clara, California, and claims to be the first institution of higher education in California.
 San José State University was founded in 1857 and is California's first public institution of higher education.

-In 1949, in a game which drew national attention, the "Victor's Bell" was unveiled.
-The Victor's Bell would go to the winner of subsequent Tiger-Spartan games.
+In 1949, in a game which drew national attention, the "Victory Bell" was unveiled.
+The Victory Bell would go to the winner of subsequent Tiger-Spartan games.
 The bell was two feet tall and waist-high on a rolling cart.
 The bell was half black with an orange "P" for Pacific and half blue with a gold "SJ" for San Jose.

 The Spartans led the series 43–23–6 when the rivalry ended at the close of the 1995 season.

-AP poll rankings
+National poll rankings

-As of December 2021, San Jose State has spent eight weeks ranked among the top–25 college football teams in the nation in the Associated Press college football poll.
-This includes two post–season top–25 rankings.
+San Jose State earned its first national ranking in 1939, reaching the 18th spot in the Associated Press college football poll.
+Since then, the school has spent eight weeks ranked among the top–25 college football teams in the AP poll, including two post–season top–25 rankings.
+In 2020, the team received a postseason ranking in the AP Poll (24), Coaches Poll (24), and the College Football Playoff Rankings (22).

 Head coaches

-San Jose State has had 31 head football coaches.
+San Jose State has had 29 head football coaches.
 There have been four periods in which the Spartans did not host a team (1894, 1896–1897, 1901–1920, 1943–1945).